parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 Many programmers I see are obsessed with learning "best practices", memorizing the gang of four patterns book, closely following development strategies. *All this comes down to reading a bunch of bullshit instead of doing your job.* It reminds me of a friend that I had in college.
 He would spend all of his time getting pencils and paper and other things together in order so that he could start the homework, but he never started the homework.

-If you're not thinking about the process by which you develop software, the subject of this course, your part of the 80% not 20%.
+If you're not thinking about the process by which you develop software, the subject of this course, you're part of the 80% not 20%.
 Don't just write software.
 Think about how you write software or even write software to help you write software.

 ## Trying to control software development